Longest common subsequence: Complexity

 which often depend on the length of the LCS, the size of the alphabet, or both.

-The LCS is not necessarily unique; in the worst case, the number of common subsequences is exponential in the lengths of the inputs, so the algorithmic complexity must be at least exponential.
+The LCS is not necessarily unique; in the worst case, the number of common subsequences is exponential in the lengths of the inputs, so the algorithmic complexity of listing all common subsequences must be at least exponential.

 Solution for two sequences

 The LCS problem has an optimal substructure: the problem can be broken down into smaller, simpler subproblems, which can, in turn, be broken down into simpler subproblems, and so on, until, finally, the solution becomes trivial.
 LCS in particular has overlapping subproblems: the solutions to high-level subproblems often reuse solutions to lower level subproblems.
 Problems with these two properties are amenable to dynamic programming approaches, in which subproblem solutions are memoized, that is, the solutions of subproblems are saved for reuse.